-Nikon D1 versus Nikon D300S
+Nikon D1 vs D300S

 The Nikon D1 and the Nikon D300S are two digital cameras that were announced, respectively, in June 1999 and July 2009.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The D1 has a resolution of 2.6 megapixel, whereas the D300S provides 12.2 MP.
+The D1 has a resolution of 2.6 megapixels, whereas the D300S provides 12.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D300S is notably smaller (30 percent) than the Nikon D1.
 Moreover, the D300S is markedly lighter (15 percent) than the D1.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.